dyoung522/donovan-7d2d-modlets/README.md

 ### Other Modlets

-- [BetterCollectors](modlets/a-la-carte/donovan-bettercollectors) - Get more water from dew collectors
 - [CraftableDukes](modlets/donovan-craftabledukes) - Allows you to craft Dukes from Brass + Iron in the Forge
 - [CraftableParts](modlets/donovan-craftableparts) - Allows you to craft all weapon and armor parts in the workbench.
 - [ModSchematics](modlets/donovan-modschematics) - Turn mods into schematics